Hurtrus/Send-Email/README.md

 ```

 Knowing this setting is a prerequisite to using this function.
-You can set the $SMTPServer variable each time you use the function or you can hard set it in the function by changing:
+You will need to define values for the $SMTPServer variable each time you use the function.
+If you hard set the $SMTPServer value in the Param block, you will not need to define values when using the function.
+To hard set the value in the Param block:

         [Parameter(Mandatory = $true)]
         [ValidateNotNullOrEmpty()]